 - Or being stuck in what has worked before

 - Or laying blame elsewhere without looking for a way forward.

 5. Continuous Development

 Finally, consider how the team can continuously develop.

-To do this everyone in the team needs to be open to feedback from customers and stakeholders and to actively seek it if this isn’t already happening.
-The team should also be prepared to regularly carry out ‘lessons learned’ activities to identify the good things and the not so good things that have led to a success or a failure for the team.
+To do this, everyone in the team needs to be open to feedback from customers and stakeholders.
+The team should also be prepared to regularly carry out ‘lessons learned’ activities.
+Team is tasked with identifying the good things and the not so good things.
+Means that scenarios have led to a success or a failure for the team.